 Battle of Evesham

-The royalist forces led by Prince Edward defeated the forces of Simon de Montfort and killed de Montfort.
-King Henry was released from prison.
+The royalist forces led by Prince Edward defeated the rebels and killed Simon de Montfort.
+King Henry III was released from prison.

 1266 (10th July)

-A son, John, was born to Eleanor and Edward.
+A son, John, was born to Eleanor of Castile and Prince Edward.

 1268 (13th July)

-A son, Henry, was born to Eleanor and Edward.
+A son, Henry, was born to Eleanor of Castile and Prince Edward.

 Eleanor and Prince Edward, left England to join the eighth crusade.